11 Pattern Matching

 Albert Solomon, a German surgeon, played a pivotal role in the early development of mammography (Nicosia et al. (2023)).
 His most significant contribution was his 1913 monograph, “Beitr{"a}ge zur Pathologie und Klinik der Mammakarzinome” (Contributions to the Pathology and Clinic of Breast Cancers).
 In this work, he demonstrated the potential of X-ray imaging for studying breast disease.
 He pioneered the use of X-rays, he compared surgically removed breast tissue images with the actual tissue and was able to identify characteristic features of cancerous tumors, such as their size, shape, and borders.
 He was one of the first to recognize the association between small calcifications appearing on X-rays and breast cancer.

-Presence of calcium deposits is correlated with brest cancer and is still prevailing imaging biomarkers for its detection.
-Although discovery of the deposit-cancer asosciation induced scientific discoveries, the molecular mechanisms that leads to the formation of these calcium deposits, as well as the significance of their presence in human tissues, have not been completely understood (Bonfiglio et al. (2021)).
+The presence of calcium deposits is correlated with breast cancer and is still a prevailing imaging biomarker for its detection.
+Although the discovery of the deposit-cancer association induced scientific discoveries, the molecular mechanisms that lead to the formation of these calcium deposits, as well as the significance of their presence in human tissues, have not been completely understood (Bonfiglio et al. (2021)).

 He often used the example of chess to illustrate this concept (Feynman (n.d.)).
 Feynman argued that a skilled chess player doesn’t consciously calculate every possible move.
 Instead, they recognize patterns on the board and understand the potential consequences of their actions.
 For example, a chess player might recognize that having a knight in a certain position is advantageous and will lead to a favorable outcome.
 This ability to identify and understand patterns allows them to make quick and accurate decisions during the game.
 Through playing and analyzing chess games, players develop mental models that represent their understanding of the game’s rules, strategies, and potential patterns.
 These mental models allow them to anticipate their opponent’s moves and formulate effective responses.